Antigonish Movement: Criticisms

 By the end of World War II the credit unions and co-operatives of the Maritimes were an acknowledged success, gaining international recognition.
 The study clubs for which the movement was noted declined however, and attention had shifted from human emancipation towards building stronger, more professional institutions.
 "Most of the educational attainment in the war and its aftermath focused on training elite managers for the co-operative institutions.
 Evidence from the co-operative reports of the 1940s indicates clearly that the common people were not participating very much in the life of their institutions."

 Like many of the integrated rural development programs in the developing world today, the Antigonish Movement encountered a grass-roots challenge to its vision in the implementation stage.
 In the end, the grand vision of fishers and miners appreciating Shakespeare and grand opera seemed to usually lead to one community project: co-operative microfinance through credit unions.

 Ian MacPherson, a co-operative historian and theorist, argues that most co-operative movements are dependent for their early impetus on the support of networks of external players like church groups, government departments or wealthy patrons.
 As the movement begins to transform into a credit union system, "... necessary managerial and technical changes may be inhibited by the "founders": revered individuals who have made great contributions but who, as they age and the institution they helped found develops, may hold back necessary change and new generations of leadership."

-Nova Scotia's credit union system, springing from the centre of the Antigonish Movement, today has a far lower penetration of members (18%) than the systems in neighbouring New Brunswick (41%) and Prince Edward Island (45%).
+Nova Scotia's credit union system, springing from the centre of the Antigonish Movement, has a far lower penetration of members (18%) than systems in neighbouring New Brunswick (41%) and Prince Edward Island (45%).

 Coady acknowledged that the credit unions were promoting thrift and household budgeting, and showing members by example how much money they could bring to bear on their communities' problems through co-operative action.
 But to him, the main purpose of credit unions was moral.
 The credit union "makes people honest".
 "There have been a few instances of dishonest managers and some slow borrowers, but the credit union organization takes care of these cases."

-In other parts of Canada, most notably Quebec, Saskatchewan and Manitoba where some of the strongest credit union systems emerged, the movement's early leaders recognized the need to address the practical problems that emerged from the demand for credit unions.
-Innovations like the Saskatchewan Mutual Aid Board – the first private sector deposit insurance scheme in Canada – focused on protecting the savings of members.
-These practical innovations, grounded in addressing the practical needs of members, led to stronger and more sustained institutional growth.
+In other parts of Canada, most notably Quebec, Saskatchewan and Manitoba where some of the strongest credit union systems emerged, the movement's early leaders recognized the need to address practical problems that emerged from increased demand for credit unions.
+Innovations such as the Saskatchewan Mutual Aid Board, which focused on protecting members‘ savings, were grounded in addressing members‘ practical needs and sustained institutional growth.